 These are all normal events in young lives and are no different for transgender lives.
 As a parent, you can be an advisor, an advocate, a comfort in loss, and an encourager in need — but you can’t keep these normal events from occurring.
 Let them find their path.
 Your best role is to be a safe, supportive resource as they work their way through life.

 Help them find their community of people.

 If possible, help your child find safe groups where they can meet or connect with other LGBTQ youth.
 Isolation leads to loneliness and despair.
-See our Transgender Resources list at www.strongfamilyalliance.org for possibilities and support your child in joining or participating in accepting groups.
+See our transgender resources on our Support and Advocacy and Resources pages for possibilities and support your child in joining or participating in accepting groups.
+These are available online and in person.
 Find a trusted LGBTQ or transgender adult that your family can get to know as a positive role model.

 Remember this is a community issue, not just a personal one.
 Such connections should not all be LGBTQ focused.
 For instance, the same is true of sport teams, schools, clubs, or community activities.
 Finding connections where your child is accepted can also provide a supportive adult community for you.
 If you are active in a church that is not accepting of LGBTQ people, it’s important to consider finding a faith community that is and involving your family there.

 Welcome your child’s friends.